 One of the primary aims of the educational mission at Seattle University is the total development of students.
 This holistic growth process is enhanced by integrating opportunities for social, emotional, cultural, physical, and spiritual development, in addition to intellectual growth.
-The Division of Student Development is committed to providing programs and services conducive to fostering an educational environment that will assist students in achieving their full potential.
+The Student Development Division is committed to providing programs and services conducive to fostering an educational environment that will assist students in achieving their full potential.
 The Student Development staff is committed to meeting the developmental needs of Seattle University's diverse student population.

-The office of the vice president for Student Development provides the administrative leadership for the Division of Student Development, and serves as a source of information and help for many of the students' nonacademic needs.
+The office of the vice president for Student Development provides the administrative leadership for the Student Development Division, and serves as a source of information and help for many of the students' non-academic needs.

 The Campus Assistance Center is a one-stop information, resource, and referral service available for all students.
-This center, in cooperation with the Undergraduate Admissions Office, also coordinates campus visits for prospective students.